egonw/biomarkers/README.md

 ## data depositions

-For every 100 biomarker-disease relationships a data deposition will be created, probably at Figshare.
+For every 100 biomarker-disease or biomarker-process relationships a data deposition will be created, probably at Figshare.

 ## data model